 The surveyor team reviewed the facility’s Infection Control Log that contains specific identifications and categories including the name of the resident, the onset date, infection-related diagnoses, the site, organism, and the date when isolation was implemented.
 However, the resident “was not on this log although [the patient] was placed on contact isolation on August 1, 2018.”

 Do you suspect caregivers, visitors, employees or other residents victimized your loved one while living at Edwardsville Nursing and Rehabilitation Center?
 If so, call the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Madison County victims of mistreatment living in long-term facilities including nursing homes in Edwardsville.
+Our network of attorneys fights aggressively on behalf of Madison County victims of mistreatment living in long-term facilities including nursing homes in Edwardsville.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our team of skilled senior resident injury attorneys can assist your family and successfully resolve your case for financial recompense against all parties including the facility, doctors, nurses, and staff members that caused your loved one harm.
 Our attorneys accept every case concerning wrongful death, personal injury and nursing home abuse through a contingency fee arrangement.
 This agreement postpones your need to make a payment for our legal services until after your case is successfully resolved through a negotiated out of court settlement or jury trial award.

 We provide every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we cannot obtain compensation on your behalf.
 Let our attorneys begin working on your behalf today to ensure your family receives adequate compensation from those who caused your harm.
 All information you share with our law offices will remain confidential.